 Widely used as a meat and pack animal by those living in the Andean countryside.
-Their wool is not as refined as the fleece on the alpaca and they have less hair on their head as well.
-Llamas are more independent than alpacas and tend to have less nervous energy than their alpaca cousins.
-Llamas can be more aggressive and so are used as guard animals for alpacas, sheep, and other small livestock.
-Their ears are long and shaped like a banana and their bodies are large, weighing up to 400 pounds.
+Their wool is not as refined alpaca fleece and their heads aren’t quite as furry.
+Llamas are more independent and typically less jumpy than their smaller cousins.
+Because they tend to be more aggressive, they are sometimes used as guard animals for alpacas, sheep, and other livestock.
+Two ways to tell a llama from an alpaca are their banana-shaped ears and larger bodies, weighing up to 400 lbs.

-For more than 5,000 years alpacas have been bred for their fiber, called fleece, renowned for its quality and softness.
-They have also been bred for their meat, so throughout Peru you can find alpaca empanadas and the like.
-Alpacas are herd animals and are at home in a community of other animals.
-Their ears are short and their faces are more blunt, with their body size being smaller than that of a llama, weighing in at about 150 pounds.
+For more than 5,000 years alpacas have been bred for their wool, renowned for its quality and softness.
+They have also been bred for their meat, so alpaca-based dishes can be found throughout Peru.
+Being herd animals, they are comfortable in a community.
+Their short ears, flatter snouts and smaller frames distinguish them from llamas.